Select Page

 While paying the ransom might be tempting; it’s a bad gamble.
 In fact one out of five victims who pay the ransom never receive their promised files back.
 Not to mention that paying does not stop future attacks.
 Instead, it further funds the criminals’ development efforts and inspires more attacks.
 You can either become a repeat victim or build a defense.

-Keeping your file backed-up in diverse locations and storage media, allows you to quickly restore a Ransomware encrypted computer to its last fully functional state.
+Keeping your file backed up in diverse locations and storage media, allows you to quickly restore a Ransomware encrypted computer to its last fully functional state.
 StoneFly also protects its backup copies and storage repositories, which Ransomware targets to sabotage any restoral attempts.
 This year, StoneFly introduced a feature in its High-Availability SAN and Scale-Out NAS Storage Appliances that allows only the backup to get to the storage media – No Ransomware can get to the user’s data.
 Also, a feature in the StoneFly Dual Node Stretch Cluster uses machine learning and heuristic analysis to detect any suspicious activities and automatically detach the storage disks from the network which Ransomware uses to get to your files and block Ransomware attacks.
-Theses appliances come integrated with active protection which detects and overcomes Ransomware attacks that evade the signature based defenses found in antiviruses.
+These appliances come integrated with active protection which detects and overcomes Ransomware attacks that evade the signature-based defenses found in antiviruses.

 After WannaCry.
 What Businesses Need to Withstand the Ransomware Era